 A three-member Board appointed by the President of the United States, with the advice and consent of the Senate, leads the RRB.
 The President appoints one member upon the recommendation of railroad employers, another upon the recommendation of railroad labor organizations and the third, who is the Chairman, to represent the public interest.
 The Board Members’ terms of office are 5 years and expire in different years.
-The President also appoints an Inspector General for the RRB.

-The primary function of the RRB is the determination and payment of benefits under the retirement-survivor and unemployment-sickness programs.
+The primary function of the RRB is the determination and payment of amounts due under the retirement-survivor and unemployment-sickness programs.
 To this end, the RRB employs field representatives to help railroad personnel and their families in filing claims for benefits, examiners to adjudicate the claims, and information technology staff to ensure equipment and programs maintain earnings records, calculate benefits, and process payments.

 The RRB also employs actuaries to predict the future income and outlays of the railroad retirement system, statisticians to analyze and provide data, and attorneys to interpret legislation and represent the RRB in litigation.
-The Inspector General employs auditors and investigators to detect waste, fraud, or abuse in the benefit programs.

 The RRB and the Federal Government

-As an independent agency in the executive branch of the Federal Government, the RRB reports on its operations to the President and the Congress.
+As an independent agency in the executive branch of the federal government, the RRB reports on its operations to the President and the Congress.
 RRB officials also may testify at congressional hearings on issues related to the Railroad Retirement and Railroad Unemployment Insurance Acts.
 Congress has jurisdiction over the amounts available to the railroad retirement system for benefit payments and administrative expenses.

 The RRB and the National Railroad Retirement Investment Trust

 The Railroad Retirement and Survivors’ Improvement Act of 2001 established the National Railroad Retirement Investment Trust.
 The sole purpose of the Trust is to manage and invest railroad retirement assets.
-The Trust is a tax-exempt entity independent from the Federal Government.
+The Trust is a tax-exempt entity independent from the federal government.

 The Act authorizes the Trust to invest the assets of the Railroad Retirement Account in a diversified investment portfolio in the same manner as those of private sector retirement plans.
 Before the Act, the law limited investment of Railroad Retirement Account assets to U.S. government securities.